Row erupts over EADS/BAE merger ratio

 It said "any speculation suggesting a different ratio is inaccurate".

-Some investors have argued the proposed ratio is weighted too heavily in favor of BAE, which is heavily exposed to shrinking national defense budgets.
+Some investors have argued the proposed ratio is weighted too heavily in favour of BAE, which is heavily exposed to shrinking national defence budgets.

-BAE is Europe's largest defense company and a top 10 supplier to the United States, by far the largest defense market.
+BAE is Europe's largest defence company and a top 10 supplier to the United States, by far the largest defence market.

 GERMAN GOVERNMENT EYES 70:30

-Germany's Daimler (DAIGn.DE), which was in talks to sell a 7.5 percent stake in EADS to Germany's state bank KfW, is one investor unhappy with the terms.
+Germany's Daimler, which was in talks to sell a 7.5 percent stake in EADS to Germany's state bank KfW, is one investor unhappy with the terms.

 The German government on Monday set out a list of reservations about the deal, saying a 70:30 ratio would be a more accurate valuation, yet other sources familiar with the talks said BAE would likely oppose such changes.